I am a Remote Sensing Data Scientist

 A.Sc.
 Univ. of Burgundy, Dijon (France), 2005, Biology

-Assistant Professor, Dept. of Earth Sciences, U. of Oregon (until 2021)
+Asst.
+Professor, Dept. of Earth Sciences, U. of Oregon

 **Student first-author under direct advising/mentoring *Collaboration with student first-author